GermanCodeEngineer/py-pmp-manip/docs/config.md

     ),
 ))

 # ...
-Use the pypenguin module however you want from here
+Use the pmp_manip module however you want from here
 ```